 g.
 Deficiency Notice.
 The clerk may notify a party of any format nonconformity and require the party to submit a conforming document.
-A Ffailure to correct a nonconformity within two business days after notification by the clerk is grounds for the court, in its discretion, to strike the nonconforming document.
+Failure to correct a nonconformity within two business days after notification by the clerk is grounds for the Court, in its discretion, to strike the nonconforming document.

-LR 5.3 - Filing by E-mail or Facsimile
+LR 5.3 - Filing by E-mail

-The clerk's office will accept filings only in pdf format by faesimile or e-mail from pro se parties except for the filing of the initial documents, including the complaint and the service of summons.
+The Clerk's Office will accept filings by e-mail from pro se parties except for the filing of the initial documents, including the complaint and the service of summons.
 See Section 1 of Appendix A. Any party who wishes to e-mail filings must review Appendix A and submit a "User Agreement for E-mail Filing."
-E-mail or faesimile filings from attorneys will only be accepted when an attorney is prohibited from CM/ECF access, such as a sealed matter, or with prior approval from the court when good cause is shown.
-Faesimile and e-mailed filings will be deemed filed on the day and time received by the clerk's office.
-E-mail filings must be sent to ProSeFiling@nmid.uscourts.gov e-mail-address and specify in the subject line "For Docketing in Case No.
+E-mail filings from attorneys will only be accepted when an attorney is prohibited from CM/ECF access such as a sealed matter, or with prior approval from the Court when good cause is shown.
+E-mailed filings will be deemed filed on the day and time received by the Clerk's Office.
+E-mail filings must be sent to prosefiling@nmid.uscourts.gov and specify in the subject line "For Docketing in Case No. and (Title of the motion or document for filing.
+For example, "Motion to Dismiss and Exhibits A-D").